domsleee/wordle/README.md

 ```
 ./bin/solve -p --lowest-average -w salet --max-total-guesses 7950 ext/wordle-guesses.txt ext/wordle-answers.txt
 ```
 Note: `--max-total-guesses` here is based on the correct solution on 7920.
-It reduces the search space by filtering out trees that have a total greater than the value (7920).
+It reduces the search space by filtering out trees that have a total greater than the value of the arg.